wynn0123/cap/README.md

 There are also some other helpful packages:

 - **[@cap.js/solver](https://capjs.js.org/guide/solver.html)**: Server-side solver for the CAPTCHA in case you want to use machine-to-machine.

+- **[@cap.js/cli](https://capjs.js.org/guide/cli.html)**: Command-line interface for solving CAPTCHAs made with Cap.
+It's mainly designed for testing and when you need to solve these CAPTCHAs in a browser without JavaScript support.

 - **[Standalone mode](https://capjs.js.org/guide/standalone.html)**: Docker image that helps you use Cap with any language or framework.
 It runs a simple REST API that can be used to create and validate challenges and an interactive UI to manage your keys.